knowingwings/decentralized-mobile-manipulator/README.md

 # Distributed Auction Algorithm for Multi-Robot Task Allocation

-GPU-accelerated simulation framework implementing distributed auction-based task allocation for decentralized control of dual mobile manipulators in collaborative assembly tasks.
+GPU-accelerated simulation framework implementing distributed auction-based task allocation for decentralised control of dual mobile manipulators in collaborative assembly tasks.

 ## Overview

-This repository contains a Python/PyTorch implementation of a distributed auction algorithm for decentralized multi-robot coordination.
+This repository contains a Python/PyTorch implementation of a distributed auction algorithm for decentralised multi-robot coordination.
 The system enables mobile manipulators to autonomously allocate tasks among themselves without central coordination, while maintaining provable convergence properties and bounded optimality gaps.

 **Key features:**
-- Decentralized task allocation using distributed auction algorithm
+- Decentralised task allocation using distributed auction algorithm
 - GPU-accelerated computation with PyTorch/CUDA for batch bid calculations
 - Robust failure recovery with time-weighted consensus protocol
 - Collaborative task handling with leader-follower coordination
 - Task dependency management with topological ordering
-- Interactive GUI for visualization and parameter tuning
+- Interactive GUI for visualisation and parameter tuning
-- Comprehensive experiment framework for parameter optimization
+- Comprehensive experiment framework for parameter optimisation

 This implementation is based on theoretical foundations from Zavlanos et al. (2008) with significant extensions for communication constraints, task dependencies, collaborative tasks, and failure recovery.